 Eating and Drinking

 It is obvious that eating in a sauna is not a good idea.
 Drinking inside a sauna is not recommended either because the drink will quickly get warm or even hot.
-However, it is common to exit the sauna temporary and cool down outside on a balcony or terrace with a drink.
+However, it is common to exit the sauna temporarily and cool down outside on a balcony or terrace with a drink.
 Many people enjoy having a beer or cider even though alcohol and hot temperature are not a good combination.
 If you drink alcohol during a sauna session, remember to drink plenty of water too.
 Being drunk in a public sauna is not tolerated.

 Etiquette in a Finnish Home Sauna